Bali Area Guide: Where to Stay, Live, and Explore in 2025

 Cons:

-• Few restaurants and options for interesting dining
+• Few restaurants and limited dining options

 Gili Air